cloud-gov/cg-site/content/docs/apps/troubleshooting.md

 ## Application restarts and crash messages

 The platform [automatically restarts application instances]({{< relref "docs/apps/deployment.md#application-architecture-principles" >}}) due to routine platform updates, which can be several times a week.
-If you review logs for an app that is functioning normally and you see recent messages about instance restarts for no apparent reason, platform updates may be the cause.
+If you review logs for an app that is functioning normally and you see recent messages about a series of instance restarts for no apparent reason, platform updates are probably the cause.
+This is ok!

 If you see recent messages such as `The app crashed because of an unknown reason.` and `audit.app.process.crash isn't handled`, this may be because your application didn't stop on request.
 The platform sends a request to apps to stop nicely so the platform can move them while this happens, but when they don't stop on request, the platform force-kills them, reports them as crashed, and moves them anyway.
 Usually this doesn't cause interruptions in service, just a few crash messages.
+To prevent the error messages, you can change your application to stop gracefully.
+In the recommended [12-factor app architecture](https://12factor.net/), see the [disposability factor](https://12factor.net/disposability).

 If your application only has one instance, you may see brief interruptions in service during restarts due to routine platform updates.
 You can fix this by setting up [multiple application instances]({{< relref "docs/apps/multiple-instances.md" >}}).

-In the recommended [12-factor app architecture](https://12factor.net/), see the [disposability factor](https://12factor.net/disposability).

 ## [STG] Staging Phase